Asymptotic geometry at infinity of quiver varieties: Introduction

-In particular, when $\cS$ is a closed manifold, this implies and refines the vanishing theorem of Galicki-Salamon \cite{Galicki-Salamon1996}, namely that the space of harmonic forms in degree $2k+1$ is trivial for $k\in \{0,\ldots,n\}$. \end{theorem} The key ingredient behind the proof of this result is the Weitzenb\"ock formula of Semmelmann and Weingart \cite{SW2002} for quaternionic-K\"ahler metrics.
+To prove this result, we follow the overall strategy of \cite{Galicki-Salamon1996}, which relies on a result of Tachibana \cite{Tachibana} concerning harmonic forms on a closed Sasakian manifold.
+The original proof of Tachibana involves integrations by parts that seem difficult to justify in our singular setting.
+We instead proceed differently with a new proof of Tachibana's results relying on transverse Hodge theory and the transverse Hard Lefschetz theorem \cite{EKA1986,EKA1990}, see in particular Remarks~\ref{van.5} and \ref{van.7b} below.
+This new proof can be adapted to our singular setting by obtaining suitable versions of Hodge decomposition and the Hard Lefschetz theorem for the $L^2$-cohomology of a wedge K\"ahler metric, namely Proposition~\ref{l2i.19} and Corollary~\ref{l2i.23} below.

 The paper is organized as follows.
-In section \ref{qv.0} we review basic facts about Nakajima quiver varieties.
-In section \ref{mwfc.0} we introduce manifolds with fibered corners and define $\QFB$ and wedge metrics.
-In section \ref{cqac.0} we construct the $\QAC$ compactification of the Nakajima quiver representation space and use it to show that the natural hyperK\"ahler metric on $\mathfrak M_{\zeta}$ is an exact $\QAC$ metric.
-In section \ref{bs.0} we introduce exact $3$-Sasakian wedge metrics and prove the required mapping properties for the Hodge-deRham operator associated to a flat Euclidean vector bundle $F\to (S,g_S)$.
-Finally, in section \ref{rcqv.0} we use the results of sections \ref{cqac.0}, \ref{bs.0} along with the results of \cite{KR1,KR2} to prove the Vafa-Witten conjecture.
+In \S~\ref{qv.0} we review basic facts about Nakajima quiver varieties.
+In \S~\ref{mwfc.0} we introduce manifolds with fibered corners and define $\QFB$ and wedge metrics.
+In \S~\ref{cqac.0} we construct the $\QAC$ compactification of the Nakajima quiver representation space and use it to show that the natural hyperK\"ahler metric on $\mathfrak M_{\zeta}$ is an exact $\QAC$ metric.
+In \S~\ref{l2i.0}, we recall some important results concerning the $L^2$-cohomology of wedge metrics and derive the versions of the Hodge decomposition and the Hard Lefschetz theorem that we will need when these metrics are K\"ahler.
+In \S~\ref{bs.0} we introduce exact wedge $3$-Sasakian metrics and show that their $L^2$-harmonic forms are $\Sp(1)$-invariant.
+This is used in \S~\ref{van.0} to establish a version of Tachibana's results \cite{Tachibana} for our singular setting and prove Theorem~\ref{int.1}.
+Finally, in \S~\ref{rcqv.0} we use the results of sections \ref{cqac.0} and \ref{van.0} along with the results of \cite{KR1,KR2} to prove the Vafa-Witten conjecture.

-\begin{Acknowledgement} We are grateful to Vestislav Apostolov and Gilles Carron for pointing out reference \cite{SW2002}.
+\begin{Acknowledgement} We are grateful to Vestislav Apostolov and Gilles Carron for helpful discussions, as well as to an anonymous referee for pointing out the incompleteness of an argument appearing in an earlier version of this paper.
 The second author was supported by a NSERC discovery grant and a FRQNT team research project grant. \end{Acknowledgement}